openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

     * Each detected script must be >= the MIN_OSD_SCRIPT_SCORE threshold.
     * The detected script with the highest score is considered the primary script.
 The others are considered secondary scripts.
 Secondary scripts must have scores are >= the MIN_OSD_SECONDARY_SCRIPT_THRESHOLD, which is a % applied primary script score.
 For example, if MIN_OSD_SECONDARY_SCRIPT_THRESHOLD=80%, then the secondary scripts must have scores that are at least 80% of the primary script score.
     * Note that if the number of detected scripts exceeds the MAX_OSD_SCRIPTS setting, then only the scripts with the highest scores are considered.
+    * By default, the "Common" or numeric script model is skipped as a possible primary script under Tesseract OSD.
+This behavior is extended to the secondary script selection to prevent the "Common" script from overriding another valid script.

 There are two options to run multiple user-specified languages/scripts.
 Users can separate each specified language and script using the '+' delimiter to run multiple models